toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/01-Expedia-QuickConnect-Avail-&-Rates-API/01-quick-start.md

 ```

 Both the username and the password must be in clear text in the XML message for Expedia QuickConnect to read them, and grant access to the property.

-For partners that never worked with Expedia before, and don't know how to get started, please refer to the [Getting Connected section of the Avail and Rates API](/apis/availability-rates-restrictions-booking-notification-retrieval-and-confirmation/expedia-quickconnect-avail-rates-api/guides.html).

 ----